parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 - can be paginated
 - supports Markdown (yay?!) and HTML

+^ TIM: Playgrounds, which we're talking about here, are not open source ... yet.

+^ PARIS: But the Swift REPL, which is the bulk of Playgrounds, is open source.

+^ TIM: everything you see in Playgrounds with us today is part of Apple's Xcode, which is free for Macs.

 ---

 ## Markup in Playgrounds

 ![inline](images/markdown_playground.png)

-^ PARIS: Comment on Erik's opinions on markdown.
+^ PARIS: <Comment on Erik's opinions on markdown>

-^ TIM: these are still new.
-And we think it will get support for more later, apple already uses Sphinx..
+^ TIM: These are still new.
+And we think it will get support for more later, Apple already uses Sphinx..

 ---